Oh Christmas Tree Pillow with Fairfield World

 Here's how to create a Pillow with Fairfield World:

-Fold pillow ticking fabric with right sides together, facing in.
-Measure, mark, and cut two squares of pillow ticking fabric 24-inches by 24-inches.
-Measure in 2-inches from each edge and mark off a 20-inch by 20-inch square with a pencil.
-Make two pencil marks, leaving an 8-inch opening at the bottom center of the fabric to insert the pillow form.
+To begin the Christmas Tree Pillow, gather all supplies.
+Fold red ticking fabric with right sides together, facing in.
+Measure, mark, and cut two squares of fabric 24 inches by 24 inches.
+Measure in two inches from each edge and mark off a 20-inch by 20-inch square with a pencil.
+Make two pencil marks, leaving an 8-inch opening at the bottom center of the fabric to insert the form.

-Secure fabric together along the pencil lines with straight pins, and then sew the fabric with a sewing machine, leaving the 8-inch opening at the bottom.
+Secure the fabric together along the pencil lines with straight pins, and then sew the fabric with a sewing machine, leaving the 8-inch opening at the bottom.
 Remove straight pins and cut loose threads.
+I like to use a .25″ seam allowance when sewing a large project like this.

-Trim approximately one-inch of excess from each edge of the fabric with scissors.
-TIP: I don’t do a ton of sewing but I do have a pair of scissors dedicated to all my fabric and sewing projects so that I get a clean fabric cuts.
+Trim approximately one inch of excess from each edge of the fabric with scissors.
+TIP: I don't do a ton of sewing but I do have a pair of scissors dedicated to all my fabric and sewing projects so that I get clean fabric cuts.
+Make sure your fabric scissors are clean and sharpened often.

-Turn fabric right side out through the 8-inch opening at the bottom of the fabric.
+Turn the fabric right side out through the 8-inch opening at the bottom of the project.
+Use a pencil or chopstick to get into the corners, so you have a sharp-looking finished project.

-Insert Poly-Fil Premier 20″ Square Pillow Form into the pillow cover.
-Now, this Premier Pillow Form is not your Momma’s pillow form because it is soft, squishy and extremely comfortable – not hard and stiff.
-The 20-inch square is a great size for a decorative pillow but is also perfect for snuggling and napping which are important pillow features!
+Insert Poly-Fil Premier 20″ Square Pillow Form into the cover.
+Now, this Premier Form is not your Momma's pillow form because it is soft, squishy, and extremely comfortable – not hard and stiff.
+The 20-inch square is a great size for a decorative pillow but is also perfect for snuggling and napping which are important features!

-Hand stitch the opening closed with tiny stitches using a needle and thread.
+Hand stitch the opening closed with tiny whip stitches using a needle and thread that matches the color of your project.

 Measure and cut a 14-inch by 14-inch square of Kunin™ Classic Felt Sandstone.
 Attach decorative trim along the edges with Beacon Adhesives Fabri-Tac.
 Set aside to dry.